All these themes will be taken into considering with our planning for our rough cut.

 "The important thing to remember is that the purpose of editing is to reduce the source material down to a more manageable size and to try and create a narrative of the events you have captured".
 This source was taken from http://music.guardian.co.uk/intel/story/0,193046,700.html.
 I believe it is a fantastic quote that brings the importance of editing into perspective.
 It is necessary that we capture enough footage at the beginning and end of each shot so we can use it efficiently and effectively.
 Furthermore the guardian claims "use cuts from one shot to the next, with only perhaps the occasional dissolve".
 This piece of advice is trying to show that you need to maintain professionalism whilst editing, it can be seen as amateur-like or clumsy if all you use is cross dissolves throughout, therefore uniqueness is key.

+WHAT TO DO 1.
+All edit systems work better if there is spare footage at the end or the beginning of each shot that is being used.
+2. Always shoot at least 2 takes of the shot you want.
 3. Shoot plenty of angles, make sure that most angles cover the entire song.
-If you do not shoot enough angles of the whole song, the final edit of the video might be too slow.
+If you do not shoot enough angles of the whole song, the final edit of the video might be too slow. |

-3. Remember the pace of the music, it needs to correspond with the pace of the editing or it could look clumsy.
+WHAT NOT TO DO 1.
+Avoid jump cuts.
+2. Don't use too many cross dissolves.
+3. Remember the pace of the music, it needs to correspond with the pace of the editing or it could look clumsy. |

 The general use of straight cuts and fast edits creates continuity to the video, as well as linking to the upbeat house style of indie music.